pavelnovikau/triple_submit/README.md

 ## Recent Updates

 - **v1.4.0**: Enhanced visual feedback with symbols for line breaks (↵) and form submission (✓), improved support for chatgpt.com
-- **v1.3.0**: Renamed to "Safe Enter AI-helper", improved handling of complex websites
+- **v1.3.0**: Renamed to "3x Enter", improved handling of complex websites
 - **v1.2.0**: Added language selector with 10 languages
 - **v1.1.0**: Simplified interface, added delay slider (200-2000ms), updated color scheme (gray steel with bright orange accent), improved paywall logic (20 free submissions, $2.99/month)
 - **v1.0.0**: Initial release

 ## Privacy Policy

-Safe Enter AI-helper respects your privacy and does not collect any personal information.
+3x Enter respects your privacy and does not collect any personal information.
 The extension only stores:

 - Your settings and preferences
 - Domain-specific configurations